feakh/terraform-basic-cicd/README.md

 ---------------------------------
 ## Introduction

 Welcome to my project!
 This is a terraform CI/CD pipeline that was set up to create an Apache web server on GCP VM mig with load balancer in front of it.
-Setting up terraform CI/CD pipeline that would create an Apache web server on GCP VM mig with load balancer in front of it.